 Committing public assistance fraud is a serious crime and we need your help to keep it out of our community.

-Public assistance or benefit fraud occurs when individuals lie or withhold information to receive benefits they are not eligible for, or use their benefits for monetary gain.
-People who commit benefit fraud steal valuable resources and hurt those that need benefits the most.
+Public Assistance or Benefit fraud occurs when individuals lie or withhold information to receive benefits that they are not eligible for or use their benefits for monetary gain.
+People who commit benefit fraud, steal valuable resources and hurt those that need benefits the most.

 We all have a part to play in keeping benefit fraud out of our community: